 As a result, Jason gained superhuman physiology and senses, and he decided to become American Eagle, in honor of the namesake guardian of the skies.
 Ward followed Klaw to the Savage Land where he would eventually be killed in an attempted rescue mission.
 American Eagle was active during Civil War as well as more recently with the contest to become the Phoenix Force’s host.
 In Marvel’s Voices: Heritage, American Eagle’s story is a thought-provoking look at what happens when a hero ages.

 Wyatt Wingfoot, a member of the Marvel universe’s Keewazi tribe, has proven again and again to be both brave and trustworthy.
 Despite not having any mutant or superhuman abilities, Wyatt does descend from the valiant warriors of the Comanche Nation.
 Wyatt is also a steadfast friend and valuable ally to the Fantastic Four.

 In college, he and Johnny Storm were roommates and quickly became best friends.
-Wyatt would accompany Johnny and the rest of the Fantastic Four on a mission to Wakanda, unexpectedly helping their success, before embarking on a wild voyage chasing down the Inhuman dog Lockjaw with Johnny.
+Wyatt accompanied Johnny and the rest of the Fantastic Four on a mission to Wakanda, unexpectedly helping their success, before embarking on a wild voyage chasing down the Inhuman dog Lockjaw with Johnny.
 When they returned, Wyatt grew close with She-Hulk and over the years they have joined each other on many adventures as well as shared an enduring romance.

 Kushala, like so many others, first came into her great power through the worst agony and heartbreak.
 In the 19th century, her Apache tribe was attacked by the U.S. Army and her parents were killed.
-Overcome by her rage, she calls out and is heard by a spirit of vengeance, and soon she is bonded to the demon force.
+Overcome by her rage, she called out and was heard by a spirit of vengeance, and soon she bonded to the demon force.
 Though she now possesses abilities similar to Ghost Rider, Kushala seeks to release herself from the spirit by studying as many forms of magic and sorcery as she can find.
 In her era, she even became the Sorcerer Supreme.

 In a world where systems are slow to change, the victory of representation can feel like a hard-won battle.
 When our identities and experiences are reflected on the big screens or across the inked panels, our stories grow stronger and so do we.
 Here’s to more representation.